Saïd Ferguène

-Saïd Ferguène (born June 16, 1992 in Tizi Ouzou) is an Algerian football player.
-He currently plays for JS Kabylie in the Algerian Ligue Professionnelle 1.
+Saïd Ferguène (born June 16, 1992) is an Algerian football player.

 Club career

 Ferguène began his career in the youth ranks of his hometown club of JS Kabylie.

 On June 8, 2011, Ferguène made his professional debut for JS Kabylie as a starter in a league match against MC Alger.

 International career

 Ferguène was a member of the Algerian Under-17 National Team at the 2009 FIFA U-17 World Cup in Nigeria.
 An unused substitute in the opener against Italy, he sprained his ankle prior to the second game against Uruguay and was forced to miss the rest of the competition.